flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ![ARM9 structure and components.](cpu/arm9_core.png){.tab-float}

-Here is the 'main' CPU of the Nintendo DS running at **~67 MHz**.
-If you ignore the ill-fated ARM8 series, you could say the ARM946E-S is the 'next-gen' version of the ARM7.
-Part of the **ARM9 series**, this core in particular not only inherits all the features of the **ARM7TDMI** but also includes some additional bits [@cpu-arm9reference]:
+Here is the 'main' CPU of the Nintendo DS, the **ARM946E-S**.
+It runs at **~67 MHz**, so not exactly 'StrongARM speed'.
+Yet, being part of the **ARM9 series**, this core in particular not only inherits all the features of the **ARM7TDMI** and **StrongARM**, but also includes some additional bits you may find interesting [@cpu-arm9reference]:

-- The **ARMv5TE ISA**: Compared to the previous v4, features some new instructions and a faster multiplier.
+- The **ARMv5TE ISA**, consisting of the [previous ARMv4 ISA](game-boy-advance#tab-2-1-the-instruction-set) and [Thumb](game-boy-advance#tab-2-3-squeezing-performance), along with more instructions and a faster multiplier.
   - If you take a look at the core name, the letter 'E' means **Enhanced DSP** which implies that lots of these new instructions have to do with applications for signal processing.
-- **5-stage Pipeline**: This is another increment from the previous 3-stage pipeline.
+- **5-stage Pipeline**, like the StrongARM and ARM8 line.
-- **12 KB of L1 Cache**: The core now features cache, where 8 KB are allocated for instructions and 4 KB for data.
+- **12 KB of L1 Cache**: The core now features cache (originally lacking in the ARM7TDMI) and, similar to the Hardvard-based StrongARM, **8 KB** are allocated for instructions and **4 KB** for data.
+  - The cache employs a **write buffer** mechanism where RAM is updated asynchronously, so the CPU can work on other tasks.
-- **48 KB of Tightly-Coupled Memory** or 'TCM': Similar to [Scratchpad memory](playstation#cpu), however this one discriminates between instructions (32 KB) and data (16 KB).
+- **48 KB of Tightly-Coupled Memory** or 'TCM': Similar to [Scratchpad memory](playstation#cpu).
+Although, this one discriminates between instructions (32 KB) and data (16 KB).
+- An integrated **CP15 co-processor**.
+It acts as a **Memory Protection Unit (MPU)**, stipulating which memory ranges can be accessed, cached and/or written to.

 Nintendo also added the following components around it:

-- A **Divider and Square root unit** to speed up these types of operations (the ARM9 by itself is not capable of performing this type of math).
+- A **Divider and Square root unit** to speed up these types of operations, as the ARM9 by itself is not capable of performing this type of arithmetic.
 - A **Direct Memory Access Controller**: Accelerates memory transfers without depending on the CPU.
 Combined with the use of cache, both CPU and DMA can potentially work concurrently.
-  - Cache and DMA can provide a lot of performance but also create new problems, such as data integrity.
-So programmers will have to manually maintain memory consistency by flushing the [write-buffer](playstation-2#preventing-past-mishaps) before triggering DMA, for instance.
+  - Cache and DMA can provide a lot of performance but also create new problems, such as **data integrity and coherence**.
+So, programmers will have to manually maintain memory consistency by [flushing the write buffer](playstation-2#preventing-past-mishaps) before triggering DMA, for instance.

 I guess with hardware like this, it's easy to figure out the *real* reason kids loved this console, eh?

 ### Interconnection {.tabs-close}

 So far I've talked about how the two CPUs work individually.
-But to work as a whole, they require to co-operate constantly.
+But to work as a whole, they are required to cooperate constantly.
 To accomplish this, both CPUs directly 'talk' to each other using a dedicated **FIFO unit** [@cpu-double], this block of data holds two 64-byte queues (up to 16 elements) for **bi-directional communication**.

 ![Representation of FIFO unit.](cpu/fifo.png)

-This works as follows: The 'sender' CPU (that effectively needs to send the other a message) places a 32-bit block of data in the queue, the CPU acting as a 'receiver' can then pull that block from the queue and perform the required operations with it.
+This works as follows: The 'sender' CPU (that effectively needs to send the other a message) places a 32-bit block of data in the queue, and the CPU acting as a 'receiver' can then pull that block from the queue and perform the required operations with it.

 Whenever there's a value written on the queue, either CPU can fetch it manually (**polling**) however, this requires constantly checking for new values (which can be expensive).
 Alternatively, an **interrupt unit** can be activated to notify the receiver whenever there's a new value in the queue.